-EXPERIMENT #31: Electronic Rain
+EXPERIMENT #33: ELECTRONIC RAIN

-Connect the wires according to the Wiring Checklist and press the switch.
+Connect the circuit and press the switch.
 You hear a sound like raindrops.
 The variable resistor (VR) knob controls the rain, turn it to the right to make a drizzle and turn to the left to make the rain come pouring down.
 If you find it inconvenient to turn the VR knob while pressing the switch then just connect a wire across the switch.

 Do you know how this circuit works?
 Remember that as you lower the oscillator's resistance the frequency increases, and obviously the VR controls the resistance.
-What would happen if you replaced the $10K\Omega$ resistor with the $100K\Omega$ ?
+What would happen if you replaced the $10k\Omega$ resistor with the $100k\Omega$?
 Try it.
 The rain is now very slow, and it sounds more like a leaky faucet than raindrops.